Mayor and Council approved the expanded use of the Individual Parking Plan (IPP) following a public hearing during a meeting on July 12.

 The proposal includes requiring new multifamily, commercial, and retail development to include electric vehicle (EV) readiness infrastructure; and expanded eligibility for the Individual Parking Plan (IPP) to affordable housing developments, restaurants, and bars.

 Mayor and Council voted 5-1 in favor of allowing restaurants, bars, and affordable housing to apply for an IPP.

 The approval will allow certain types of establishments to request to provide less parking onsite than required by the City code, based on their expected parking demand.
-Approval of reduced parking will be based on a review of site-specific parking and transportation needs, a required neighborhood meeting, and compliance with specific criteria.
+Approval of reduced parking will be based on a review of site-specific parking and transportation needs, require a neighborhood meeting, and compliance with specific criteria.

-During the July 12 meeting, Mayor and Council postponed a vote on EV readiness to allow for an additional round of stakeholder feedback.
+Also during the July 12 meeting, Mayor and Council postponed a vote on EV readiness to allow for an additional round of stakeholder feedback.

 Planning and Development staff will return to Mayor and Council on Aug.
 23 after incorporating additional input into a more refined proposal.